 Update note: Due to neutle’s comment below (see comments) I realized that I didn’t title this post correctly.
 It was, Does Public School Encourage Bad Parenting Behavior?, although technically I’ve seen the same sort of behavior I discuss below happen with families in various school systems.
 Charter, public, private and so on – basically I’ve seen this kind of stuff in schools with achievement based goals and a set age-based curriculum in place.
 In any case, I changed the title of the post to better reflect this.

-1. Parents spewing violence and arbitrary consequences:
+1. Parents who use violence & arbitrary consequences

 The main reason I’ve been so upset about school lately is this experience… A writer friend of mine, posted the following on her Facebook page.
 “Looking for creative ideas from parents on how to encourage, inspire and threaten kids to focus more on school work and grades.”
 The comments she got amazed me, but not in a good way.
 Comments included stuff like…